tatenda263/tatenda263/README.md

 ## Hi there 👋
+🌱 I’m currently learning how to shoot xrays at rocks to make pictures of them 🔭 I’m currently working on quantifying changes in those rocks ⚡ Fun fact: I find bugs more fascinating than rocks
+💬 Ask me about digital rock petrophysics
 <!--
 **tatenda263/tatenda263** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.